Goat Illnesses from Floods, Fires, and Evacuations

 Q: How much money should I set aside to take care of my goats in the event of a disaster?

-A: Money experts such as Dave Ramsey encourage people to keep an emergency fund in place of three to six month’s worth of the money you would need to care for your stock, your family, and your monthly bills in the event of a disaster.
-You don’t want the natural disaster to also turn into a financial disaster from lack of preparation.
-Keep it in an account that is easy to get to within a few days, such as a money market.
-Five to seven days’ worth of funds needs to be even more accessible, such as in a safe or savings account that has access from multiple locations, in case one location becomes shut down.
+A: Money experts encourage people to keep an emergency fund of three to six months’ worth of money you would need to care for your stock, your family, and your monthly bills in the event of a disaster.
+You don’t want the natural disaster to also turn into a financial disaster due to a lack of preparation.
+Keep it in an account that is easy to access within a few days.
+Five to seven days’ worth of funds should be kept in an account that’s accessible from multiple locations, in case one location becomes shut down.

 Q: We were put on evacuation notice.
 How do I know what to do at which levels?

 A: There are three evacuation levels.
-These levels, one (get ready), two (get set), three (go) are designed for people that have one or two house pets.
+These levels, one (get ready), two (get set), three (go), are designed for people who have one or two house pets.
 They are completely not designed for those with livestock!
 Level one, if you have livestock, means prepare now.
 Load your trailers and trucks with the gear you would need on the road.
-Pack copies of registration or ownership papers, gear, feeders, buckets, first aid kit contents, gloves, portable pens, etc. Have an emergency preparedness plan, cash and emergency fund access for fuel, feed, wellness care, and housing for you and your goats.
-If you cannot haul your animals off in one load, then prearrange a list of people that are available to help haul off and locations to go.
-Plan what animals leave in which load.
+Pack copies of registration or ownership papers, gear, feeders, buckets, first aid kit contents, gloves, portable pens, etc. Have an emergency preparedness plan, cash, and emergency fund access for fuel, feed, wellness care, and housing for you and your goats.
+If you can’t haul your animals off in one load, then prearrange a list of people who are available to help haul off and locations to go.
+Plan which animals leave in which load.
 Be sure, ahead of time, that all your stock has some form of permanent identification.
 Level two, which means “get ready” for suburbia, actually means go for livestock.
 At a level two, you can still get help for hauling if needed and usually have time to move livestock to a safe location.
 At level three, sometimes there isn’t time to issue a “go.”
-Level three problems vary from roads being congested with evacuees or becoming closed, not allowing for round trips or for help to move out stock, to becoming overcome by the tragedy.
-For livestock, really there are only two evacuation levels if you want to reduce the risk of loss and stress.
+Level three problems range from roads being congested or closed, which prevents round trips and the movement of stock, to becoming overcome by the tragedy.
+For livestock, there are only two evacuation levels that can help reduce the risk of loss and stress.

 Do you have a question about goat illnesses or other concerns?
 Email them to goatjournal@gmail.com and Kat may answer them in our next print issue.